Are you on a low FODMAP diet, but you can’t figure out some good low FODMAP snacks to keep around the house?

 You can even add some lettuce and tomato for some extra crunch and veggies for your day.
 Be cautious of any onion or garlic seasoning on the deli turkey (those seasonings are not FODMAP friendly).

-6. Quaker Rice Cakes
+Rice Cakes with Topping

-7. Lactose-free Cottage Cheese
+Lactose- Free Cottage Cheese

 Another classic combination!
 Look out for lactose free cottage cheese to make this snack FODMAP friendly, some brands include Green Valley Creamery and Lactaid (most stores have their own store brand as well).
-Pair it with ½ cup canned pineapple and enjoy!
+Pair it with 1/4 cup canned pineapple and enjoy!

 There has been a lot of confusing information recently about eggs.
 I have had plenty of clients say to me “I can’t have eggs because they are high in cholesterol.”